hasura/ndc-hub/rfcs/0011-cli-and-connector-packaging.md

   target?: string;
   ignore?: string[];
 };

 ```

 ### Summary of changes

 - Add a new optional field `version` to the `ConnectorMetadataDefinition` type.
 This field will be used to version the connector metadata definition.
-- Include the CLI manifest information in the `cliPlugin` field, when type is `Binary`.
-- Add `platforms` field to the `BinaryCliPluginDefinition` type to specify the supported platforms for the binary CLI plugin.
+- Introduce a new type `BinaryInlineCliPluginDefinition` to specify the binary CLI plugin information in the `connector-metadata.yaml`, this type contains the platform information.